 From Brexit to the US-Mexico wall, borders are back in fashion.
 The Covid-19 pandemic reversed the decades-long project of open European borders.
 But at the same time it has provided a moment for reflection.
-Now it’s time to listen to people on the ground.
+Then it was time to listen to people on the ground.

-How has Covid-19 affected people’s situations?
-What do citizens hope and fear for Europe going forward?
+How did Covid-19 affect people’s situations?
+What did citizens hope and fear for Europe going forward?
 And how do people perceive borders, both internal and external?

 David Labi from Good Point teamed up with Giuseppe Porcaro and Andri Haflidasson to create REOPENING EUROPE.
-This is an activist, research, and storytelling documentary and event programme, supported by Bruegel, the House of European History, the European Cultural Foundation, and others.
+This activist, research, and storytelling documentary and event programme was supported by Bruegel, the House of European History, the European Cultural Foundation, and others.

 As creative facilitator, David led artistic interventions to explore topics in alternative ways.
-In Salzburg we did a live show with musicians at the park made famous in The Sound of Music, talking between songs about the devastation of the arts.
-In Venice we implemented a symbolic replacement of the Biennale, called the Internale, visiting the homes of “real Venetians” as if they were exhibits.
+In Salzburg we did a live show with musicians, talking between songs about the devastation of the arts.
+In Venice we enacted a replacement of the Biennale, the “Internale”, visiting the homes of “real Venetians” as if they were exhibits.
 And in Luxembourg, citizens drew a map on the floor of a gas station and moved upon it to explore their identity and their nation’s future.

 Here you can find the 40 minute cut of the documentary shown at Bruegel’s annual event and cross-streamed by the International Scouts movement and Brussels’s iconic arts venue, Bozar, among others.